Mountain in Faroe Islands

 The wondrous view from Hvíthamar.
 Photo by Carlos Pimentel known as @carlospimentel__ on Instagram.

-A great hiking destination is Hvíthamar just above the little village of Funningur on Eysturoy island.
-Near the mountain, Middagsfjall, you will get an epic view of Funningsfjørður, which is one of the most beloved fjords in the Faroe Islands.
+Hvíthamar just above the hamlet Funningur on Eysturoy Island is an easy out-and-back hike.
+Near the mountain, Middagsfjall, you will get an epic view of Funningsfjørður Fjord, which is one of the most beloved fjords in the Faroe Islands.

 It is important to notice that the hike starts from the mountain pass between the two villages Funningur and Gjógv.
 There is a parking lot here 3 kilometres before you reach Gjógv.
 This is where you will start your hike.
 Follow the fence here up to Hvíthamar.